icechat/IceChat/README.md

 The primary website for IceChat is <https://www.icechat.net> and has a wiki page set up at <https://wiki.icechat.net>

+The main help channel is on #icechat at irc.quakenet.org

 IceChat 9.5 uses .NET Framework v4.5.2 by default.

 ## Building from Source Code